Soon-Yi Previn: Personal life

-Previn has said that Woody Allen "was never any kind of father figure [to her]" and that she "never had any dealings with him" during her childhood, when Allen was dating Mia Farrow.
+Previn has said that Woody Allen "was never any kind of father figure" to her and that she "never had any dealings with him" during her childhood, when Allen was dating Mia Farrow.
 A judicial investigation carried out during the custody trial between Farrow and Allen determined that before 1990, Previn and Allen had rarely spoken to each other.
-According to Previn, her first friendly interaction with Allen took place when she was injured playing soccer during 11th grade and Allen offered to transport her to school.
-Following her injury, in 1990, Previn began attending New York Knicks basketball games with Allen.
-A judicial investigation from the Farrow-Allen custody trial concluded that Allen and Previn began a sexual relationship in December 1991.
+According to Previn, her first friendly interaction with Allen took place when she was injured playing soccer during 11th grade (1989-1990) and Allen offered to transport her to school.
+After her injury, in 1990, Previn began attending New York Knicks basketball games with Allen.
+A judicial investigation from the Farrow–Allen custody trial concluded that Allen and Previn began a sexual relationship in December 1991.
 As Allen and Farrow had never married, and as Allen had never adopted Previn, their relationship was not illegal.

 In January 1992, Farrow found nude photographs of Previn in Allen's home.
 Allen, then 56, told Farrow that he had taken the photos the day before, about two weeks after he and Previn first had sex.
 At the time, Previn was a first-year student at Drew University.
 Farrow said she broke off her relationship with Allen in 1992 upon discovering his affair with Previn.
 Previn and Allen initially contended that Allen and Farrow were no longer together when Farrow discovered the photos of Previn.
 Allen later said that at the time his relationship with Previn began, he was "still in some version of a relationship with" Farrow but that they were just "going through the motions".

 Allen has called his relationship with Previn a "fling" that developed into a more significant relationship.
 In a 2018 interview, Previn said, "From the first kiss I was a goner and loved him".
 On August 17, 1992, Allen issued a public statement that he was in love with Previn.
 Previn was surprised by his declaration: "I only knew that he loved me when he gave the press conference and said it publicly.
 Even then, I wasn't sure if he meant it.
 We had never said those words to each other".

 Previn's relationship with Allen became a "huge scandal".
 Their relationship was a catalyst for "tabloid headlines and late-night monologues in August 1992", in part due to the allegation that Allen had sexually abused Previn's adoptive sister, Dylan Farrow.